Last updated on

 Hummingbird Cake is a traditional southern dessert.
-It’s known for being an oil-based cake, rather than a butter-based cake.
-This cake is also known for having more fruit (tons of bananas and crushed pineapple) in it than flour, which makes it incredibly moist.
-In a traditional Hummingbird Cake, you’ll also find lots of spices, pecans and cream cheese frosting.
+It’s known for being an coconut oil-based cake, rather than a butter-based cake.
+This banana cake is also known for having more fruit (tons of bananas and crushed pineapple) in it than flour, which makes it incredibly moist.
+In a traditional Hummingbird Cake recipe, you’ll also find lots of spices, toasted pecans and cream cheese frosting.

-For my version of a Hummingbird Cake, I wanted to stay fairly true to the roots of this dessert for those who know and love this cake already.
-You’ll see I use mashed bananas, crushed pineapple and lots of spices, similar to other Hummingbird Cake recipes.
+For my version of a Hummingbird Cake, I wanted to stay fairly true to the roots of this dessert for those who know and love this moist cake already.
+You’ll see I use mashed bananas, crushed pineapple and lots of spices, similar to other recipes.

-The other element I added to the cake is the pineapple curd.
+The other element I added to the Hummingbird cake is the pineapple curd.

 Oh my goodness!

 I’m not even sure what I’ve been doing with my life up until now without knowing the incredible goodness of pineapple curd.
 I took one bite and knew it was exactly what my cake needed, as well as my toast, my pancakes, my crepes, and everything else I put in my mouth.
 Not to mention it will for sure be added to coconut cake layers this summer for a pina colada cake!